Main Content

 Set Parameter Value Based on Variant Choice

-For example, in the DimensionVariants model, the Simulink.Parameter object Data stores a vector value, [1 2 3 4 5], and uses a symbolic dimension C with initial value 5.
-If you change the value of C, to simulate the model, ensure the vector's length matches the new value of C.
+For example, in the DimensionVariants model, the Simulink.Parameter object Data stores a vector value [1 2 3 4 5] and uses a symbolic dimension C with initial value 5.
+If you change the value of C, to simulate the model, make sure that the length of the vector matches the new value of C.

 To reduce the effort of maintenance when you change the value of C, you can set the value of Data to an expression involving C.

-3. In MATLAB code syntax, the value of Data is 1:C. To preserve this relationship between the parameter objects, set the value of Data by using the slexpr function.
+In the MATLAB code syntax, the value of Data is [1:C].
+To preserve this relationship between the parameter objects, set the value of Data by using the slexpr function.

-For more complicated applications, you can write your own MATLAB function that returns parameter values based on dimension symbols.
-Set the value of the parameter data to an expression that calls your function.
+For more complicated applications, you can write your own MATLAB function that returns parameter values based on symbolic dimensions.
+Set the value of the parameter Data to an expression that calls your function.
 For general information about using an expression to set the value of a Simulink.Parameter object, see Set Variable Value by Using a Mathematical Expression.

 You must provide the initialization code for Simulink.Parameter objects that contain symbolic dimensions.
 To prevent the generated code from initializing these parameters, you must either: